apple/coremltools/mlmodel/docs/Format/NeuralNetwork.rst

    First Input:
      A blob with rank greater than or equal to 4.
      Rank 4 blob represents [Batch, channels, height, width].
      For ranks greater than 4, the leading dimensions, starting from 0 to -4 (inclusive), are all treated as batch.

     From Core ML specification version 4 onwards (iOS >= 13, macOS >= 10.15).
     convolution layer can have 2 inputs, in which case the second input is the blob representing the weights.
 This is allowed when "isDeconvolution" = False.
-    The weight blob should have shape
-    ``[outputChannels, kernelChannels, kernelHeight, kernelWidth]``,
+The weight blob should have shape ``[outputChannels, kernelChannels, kernelHeight, kernelWidth]``,
     where kernelChannels == inputChannels / nGroups.

 Output
-  Rank is same as the input. e.g.: for rank 4 input, output shape is [B, C_out, H_out, W_out]
+  Rank is same as the input.
+For example: for rank 4 input, output shape is [B, C_out, H_out, W_out].

 If ``dilationFactor`` is not 1, effective kernel size is